GIOVRUSSO/Control-Group-Code/Network_stability_with_heterogeneous_delay/README.md

 - **MTDC_control.m**

-This code simulates the problem of controlling a grid of 5 terminals.
-All the communications between terminals are affected by randomly generated heterogeneous delays and one terminal is affected by a disturbance with a first order component.
+This code simulates the problem of controlling a grid of 30 terminals.
+All the communications between terminals are affected by time-varying heterogeneous delays and one terminal is affected by a disturbance with a first order component.
 The control goal is to have the voltage deviation of all terminals reaching $0$.